dizak/headnode_notifier/README.md

 #### Password handling

 In order to avoid storing the password anywhere in the script, it read from file.
 You can specify the path using ```--password-file /path/to/file``` or just put ```passwd.txt``` where you system path point the script itself.
 Remember that the **password file is plain text** so use the script with caution.

+#### Using gmail

+Remember to allow *less secure apps* to connect if using gmail.
+You can set it on [google account security page](https://myaccount.google.com/security)